 Other tasks required of a PM consultant can include: facilitating meetings; building positive relationships with clients, vendors and management; tracking documentation and data collection; creating presentations; and conducting follow-up studies on projects.

 Project Management Consultant: Potential Salary

-Numerous factors can determine an individual’s salary potential and employment opportunities, including work experience, educational qualifications and local market conditions.
+Numerous factors can determine an individual’s salary potential and employment opportunities, including work experience, educational qualifications, team and company size, and local market conditions.